-The RPM annual charges are calculated using the rounded, net load prices as posted in the PJM RPM Auction results.
+105 The RPM annual charges are calculated using the rounded, net load prices as posted in the PJM

-There is no separate obligation for DPL South as the DPL South LDA is completely contained within the DPL Zone.
+106 There is no separate obligation for DPL South as the DPL South LDA is completely contained within the DPL Zone.
 There is no separate obligation for PSEG North as the PSEG North LDA is completely contained within the PSEG Zone.
+There is no separate obligation for ATSI Cleveland as the ATSI Cleveland LDA is completely contained within the ATSI Zone.